Friday, April 18, 2025

 Las Vegas getaway!

-Saturday, 4/19/25, 8:00 AM: The casino/resorts of Vegas are hermetically sealed from the surrounding desert to maximize gambling revenue, and I long to escape to Red Rock Canyon, 15 miles west, where the Southern Paiute and many earlier native American tribes hunted and sat around fires over the last 10,000 years.
+Saturday, 4/19/25, 8:00 AM: The casinos are hermetically sealed from the surrounding desert to maximize gambling revenue, and I long to escape to Red Rock Canyon, 15 miles west, where the Southern Paiute and many earlier native American tribes hunted and sat around fires over the last 10,000 years.
 What would be their reaction if they suddenly had a vision of modern Las Vegas?
 Certainly shock and incomprehension, the same reaction we would have if we viewed our culture a hundred years from now.
-The desert was not planned into our current trip, though.
-This is an exploration of the city.
-Today we see a show at the new Sphere, advertised as "immersive," as Red Rock would have been.
-I expect to enjoy the show, in spite of my whining about the desert (I did).
+But the desert was not planned into our current trip.

 D.L.